A striking correspondence between the dynamics generated by the vector fields and by the scalar parabolic equations: Details and comments about the correspondence table

-The genericity of the Kupka-Smale property for the parabolic equation \eqref{PDE} on any domain $\Omega$ is proved by Brunovsk\'y and both authors in \cite{BJR}.
+In \cite{BJR}, Brunovsk\'y and both authors proved that the stable and unstable manifolds of hyperbolic equilibria or periodic orbits of the parabolic equation \eqref{PDE} are generically transversal.
+To obtain the genericity of Kupka-Smale property, it remains to obtain the generic hyperbolicity of periodic orbits.
+Even if this problem is still open, we may strongly believe that the Kupka-Smale property is generic for the parabolic equation \eqref{PDE}.
 There exist several results concerning the embedding of the finite-dimensional flows into the parabolic equations.
 Pol\'a\v{c}ik has shown in \cite{Polacik5} that any ordinary differential equation on $\Rm^d$ can be embedded into the flow of \eqref{PDE} for some $f$ and for some domain $\Omega\subset\Rm^d$.
 The constraint that the dimension of $\Omega$ is equal to the dimension of the imbedded flow is removed in \cite{Polacik}, however the result concerns a dense set of flows only.
 A similar result has been obtained by Dancer and Pol\'a\v{c}ik in \cite{Dancer-Polacik} for homogeneous nonlinearities $f(u,\grad u)$ (see also \cite{Prizzi-Rybakowski}).
 These realization results imply the possible existence of persistent chaotic dynamics in the flow of the parabolic equation \eqref{PDE} as soon as $\Omega$ has a dimension larger than one: transversal homoclinic orbits, Anosov flows on invariant manifolds of any dimension, Lorenz attractors etc...

 \\ When $g$ is a gradient vector field $\grad G$ with $G\in\Cm^2(\Rm^d,\Rm)$, then $-G$ is a strict Lyapounov function and \eqref{ODE} is a gradient system.
 In this case, the Kupka-Smale property is equivalent to the Morse-Smale property.
 The genericity of the Morse-Smale property for gradient vector fields has been obtained by Smale in \cite{Smale1}.